LinearAlgebra

 less

-Check if vector element is less than constant
+Check if matrix element is less than constant

 Arguments